-And then there’s social isolation.
-Sometimes you can go weeks without seeing anyone, and even for an introvert like me it can get a little lonely!
+Getting out of bed can be hard, especially in the colder months, and staying away from TV or Netflix can take some discipline.
+And then there’s the social isolation – at time I’ve gone weeks without seeing anyone, and even for an introvert like me, it can get a little lonely!

 - Designate a room, or if a spare room isn’t available, a space in your house dedicated to work and only work.

 - Make sure the workspace you choose is comfortable.

 - Keep your workspace clean and clutter free – it will make work so much more pleasurable, keep your mind clutter free, and help to minimise distractions.

-Set up your workspace
+2. Set up your work space

-Take regular breaks
+3. Take regular breaks

-- If you find it hard to remember to take breaks or to log off for the day, schedule your breaks and finishing times into your calendar.
+- Just like you would in an actual office, get into the habit of taking regular breaks.
+If you find it hard to remember to take breaks or to log off for the day, schedule your breaks and finishing times into your calendar

-Get out and about
+4. Get out and about

+Why not allocate a few hours a week to work from a cafe, library, or even the beach?
 Even if it’s only for a few hours, this will help to break the social isolation before it sets in, get you dressed (out of those track suit pants) and out of the house, and help clear the brain fog.
 You may even meet some new, like-minded people!